norsk-gjeldsinformasjon/api-docs/docs/howto/recieve_quarterly_debt-reports.md

       created.
 * When the data package file has been generated it will be delivered to the specified location over SFTP as a .gzip file.

+Ensure your SSN-list file is uploaded to the SFTP server by the last day of the preceding quarter.
+If the file is not found when the service runs, you will receive a Failure.

 ## High-level workflow